RileyBee/CSC253/README.md

 Dungeon Crawler

-This is dungeon crawler is a forms based game which allows the user to navigate North and South between rooms, load inventory, and see current room, as well as currently selected inventory type.
+This dungeon crawler is a forms based game which allows the user to navigate North and South between rooms, load inventory, and see current room, as well as currently selected inventory type.

 Getting Started